 This whole blog is very interesting to me.
 It is mostly links and essays.
 But some things are not comprehensible—in a good way.

 A boring, repetitive clip which somehow contains a kind of horror.
 To me, its not the screams—it’s what it does to your brain.
 Inanity, descent into madness, is somehow captured here.
 Another variant takes Mickey through gradual, subtle physical derangement.
 His walk never changes.
+This is us moving through modernity.

 Imagery from children’s science-fiction literature.